rhdunn/festvox/README.md

 fails try expliciting setting your `ESTDIR` environment variable to point ot your compiled version of the Speech Tools.

-__NOTE:__ This project was written for an older C++ compiler and as such requires the gcc 2.95 compiler to build.
-It has been successfully built in a Debian Woody chroot environment.

 A pre-generated version of the document in [html](html/index.html) and [postscript](html/festvox.ps.gz) distributed in the [html](html) directory.